 - initial tariff on intermediate products

 - new tariff on intermediate products

 - initial tariff on final products

 - new tariff on final products

 - share of imports in expenditure on final products

+- share of imports in expenditure on intermediate products

+- cost share of intermediate products

-18There are also additional demand and supply parameters in the model that are calibrated to the initial expenditure data entered by the model user.
+&lt;sup>16There are also additional demand and supply parameters in the model that are calibrated to the initial expenditure data entered by the model user.
 They are not model inputs.
 They implicitly capture market size, initial tariff rates for non-subject imports, and other market factors.